5000 Adult Protective Services (APS)

 PI has jurisdiction to investigate non-HCSSA paid caretakers when any of the following are true:

-• The alleged perpetrator is paid with Medicaid.
+- The AP is paid with Medicaid.

 See 7222.1 Alleged Perpetrator and Payment Source.